Tax Entity Exemption Certificates

 Is a nonprofit, 501(c)(3) organization required to file a copy of our annual IRS Return of Organization Exempt for Income Tax, Form 990 to the Kansas Department of Revenue?

-No, non-profit organizations who are recognized by the IRS as a 501(c)(3) non-profit organization do not have a file a copy of the Form 990 with the Kansas Department of Revenue.
+No, non-profit organizations who are recognized by the IRS as a 501(c)(3) non-profit organization do not have to file a copy of the Form 990 with the Kansas Department of Revenue.
 Please note, most non-profit organizations are required to file an annual report with the Kansas Secretary of State's Office.
 To determine if you need to file a report with the Secretary of State, go to their website, www.KSSOS.org